manishbupadhyay/TypeScript/readme.md

 # TypeScript
-This is all my TypeScript pratices.
+This is all my  basic TypeScript pratices which i have learnt from Udemy.

-I have done this till property.

-Rest in progress......
+TypeScript include in Angular course on Udemy by Mosh.